Charisse Gibson

-Charisse Gibson is a respected National Edward R. Murrow and Emmy award-winning Journalist, Producer, and Evening News Anchor at WWL-TV in New Orleans, LA.
+Charisse Gibson is a respected National Edward R. Murrow and multiple Emmy award-winning Journalist, Producer, and Evening News Anchor at WWL-TV in New Orleans, LA.
 She has become a trusted voice in journalism and is known for her in-depth reporting and passion for uplifting underrepresented voices in the community.

 Her thought-provoking series and features such as “Treme: Death of a Neighborhood, Survival of a Culture,” "Victims of Progress" and “The Story Behind the Standoff” give historical context to pivotal moments in American History, amplifying the lived experiences of marginalized groups.